Theme Park Queue - 10 Course Points

 COMMENT all printing statements you have written from ThemeParkQueue.java

 Submitting the assignment.
 Submit ThemeParkQueue.java separately via the web submission system called Autolab.
-To do this, click the Labs and Assignments link from the course website; click the Submit link for that assignment.
+To do this, go to Autolab and find the correct assignment and submit your Java file.

 Getting help